Spotted Wing Drosophila Alert: July 20, 2020

-David Handley, Vegetable and Small Fruit Specialist; James Dill, Pest Management Specialist; Frank Drummond, Professor of Insect Ecology/Entomology
+David Handley, Vegetable and Small Fruit Specialist; James Dill, Pest Management Specialist

-We have found spotted wing drosophila (SWD) fruit flies in raspberry and highbush blueberry plantings in Maine over the past week, in most of the locations where we have set up traps.
-(See table below.)
-This compliments reports from throughout the northeast that SWD is active and in high numbers very early this season.
+We have found spotted wing drosophila (SWD) fruit flies in raspberry plantings and late strawberry beds in Maine over the past week in southern Maine locations.
+This complements reports from other New England states indicating that SWD is active and in high numbers early this season.

-Some of the fly counts this week are already above what we consider potentially damaging to ripening berry crops, especially raspberries and blueberries.
-Research in Maine and other regions suggests that when 6 to 10 flies are caught in a yeast-baited trap in a week, larvae will start appearing in the fruit.
+The fly counts this week are at relatively low levels and not yet above what are considered potentially damaging to ripening berry crops, especially raspberries and blueberries.
+Research suggests that when six to ten flies are caught in a yeast-baited trap in a week, larvae will start appearing in the fruit.